zzpong/Interactive-ASM-Cheats-Updater/README.md

     A: Game developer will make a huge change for some specific version of games, like adding new function or improving code efficiency.
 In these cases, the ASM cheat codes need to be refind.

+3. Why this application repeating same title over and over again?

+    A: It happened when the application failed to get main file bytes.
+Here are some major reasons: zero gap in bytes file fail to work in capstone (fixed), nsnsotool command failed (fixed), application folder structure destroyed.
+Please re-download this application or [create an issue](https://github.com/zzpong/Interactive-ASM-Cheats-Updater/issues/new).

 ## Contribution